 - Jira, Bitbucket, Slack for project management and source code control

-Remote working — we're fully remote until further notice due to COVID-19 (likely until Spring 2021)
+Remote working — we're fully remote until further notice due to COVID-19 (likely until October 2021)

 When we do get back in the office, we'll be Birmingham City Centre based.
 We're looking to be in the office 2–3 days a week and the rest as optional remote working.